Adding consumer math online with Mr. D Math might just be what your homeschooling high schooler needs.

 Is your teenager “clueless” concerning all the moving parts of adulthood?

-A consumer math course is a great introduction to all the financial requirements of adulthood and also provides context for many of the math skills your child has learned.
+A class in consumer math topics is a great introduction to all the financial requirements of adulthood and also provides context for many of the arithmetic skills your child has learned.
 It makes it a bit harder for your child to complain, saying, “when am I ever going to use this?”

 And if you’ve ever wondered why you never learned about taxes in school, then this is your opportunity to fix that for your child.